thomassuedbroecker/ce-cns-problem/documentation/README.md

 | web-api  | external | yes | yes | Quey |
 | articles | internal | no | yes | Quey |

+_Note:_ The project also contains also the source code, which you use to create an own version of the microservices based application.

 ### Estimated time and level

 |  Time | Level  |